seydx/homebridge-washingmachine-pow/README.md

 | telegram.messages.finished | **No** | Own message when motion sensor triggers off (if you dont want to get this notification, just remove from config) |

+## Power Report

+The plugin works with the latest version of Tasmota (at the time of writing v9.3.1).
+If you want to have a more precise output of the power consumption, you can write the following command via the Tasmote page of the device under "Console" and confirm it with "Enter".

+**PowerDelta 1**

+**1** stands for the percentage change in power consumption.
+This means that a change of 1% will send a message via MQTT, which the plugin will then process and show to you via EVE.

 ## Supported clients

 This plugin has been verified to work with the following apps on iOS 12.2 and iOS 12.3 Beta: